 Notice, by the way, how the text in Adobe's cover photo is cut off on the right-hand side.
 While it looks best to right-align your visual elements, be careful not to put important content so far to the right that it gets cut off on mobile.

 10. Do include a shortened link in your cover photo description that aligns with your page CTA.

-If you want to use your cover photo to support your page CTA, make sure your cover photo description also includes a text CTA and link to the same offer.
+If you want to use your cover photo to support a Page CTA, make sure your cover photo description also includes a text CTA and link to the same offer.
 This way, any time people view your cover photo directly, they can access the download link.

-Here's this practice in action on HubSpot's Facebook Page:
+Here's this practice in action on Adobe's Facebook Page: